Party stand on DCC list clarified, not going back on it: Kerala PCC president | Politics

 Gopinath, a former president of the Palakkad DCC and a member of the KPCC, said he was ending his 50-year-long association with the Congress party.

-Announcing the resignation from the party at a press conference here, the senior leader said he would not like to continue as a stumbling block in the progress of the party for which he worked tirelessly for the last five decades.
+Announcing the resignation from the party at a press conference in Palakkad, the senior leader said he would not like to continue as a stumbling block in the progress of the party for which he worked tirelessly for the last five decades.

 Supporters of Gopinath had pressed for his appointment to the post of Palakkad DCC chief but the leadership selected A Thankappan to lead the party in the district.